|Choose a walk …..|

 It is my intention, with the walks presented on this website, that they all follow Public Rights of Way, including quiet lanes, way-marked trails, bridleways, concessionary paths and public footpaths.
 If you believe that any of my walking routes do not, then please let me know via the Contact page.
 Please keep to the Countryside Code when following any of the walks on this web site.
 Most importantly, keep to the signed footpaths and bridleways, and keep your dogs on the lead when paths take you through fields containing any livestock.

 There are many wonderful walks in and around Bollington.
 I’ve included some of my favourites on this website, and also some walks that start and finish at a Bollington pub.
-All walking route pages include detailed directions, photographs taken along the way (mostly courtesy of Linda Bester), and downloadable route card and map.
+All walking route pages include detailed directions, photographs taken along the way, and downloadable route card and map.

 | Click here for some useful links to local maps and walking events.